Journalist. Queer Culture Historian.

 Born in a family of New Orleans jazz musicians, Joseph is a proud descendant of the enslaved people who built America and gave it soul.
 As a reminder of his roots, he displays a record on his bookshelf of an 1843 auction at which his 5th-great-grandfather purchased the freedom of three sons.

-He is a graduate of Oberlin College and the Columbia University Graduate School of Journalism.
-In his spare time, he enjoys sci-fi movies, roller coasters, acrobatics, and Afro-futurist art.
+Joseph is a graduate of Oberlin College and the Columbia Journalism School.
+In his spare time, he enjoys sci-fi movies, roller coasters, acrobatics, and creating Afro-futurist art.

 For general inquiries, feel free to reach him at firstname.lastname@example.org.

 © 2019 | Site designed by Channing Gerard Joseph | All rights reserved.